An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Analysis of the ML supply chain

 \Cref{tab:top_base_models} lists the ten models that were most frequently declared as a base model by the models in our dataset, \ie the models that were most frequently cited as dependencies by other models.
 They exhibit a varying number of likes and downloads and primarily come from large providers such as Meta, Google, and OpenAI.
 Notably, none of these models declare that they are derived from any base models.
 We observe some overlap with the ten most engaged with models by downloads , suggesting, not surprisingly, that popular models are also frequently used as base models.

 In addition to base models, we investigate the datasets used for model training.
 We observe that 75,516 (9.9\%) models declare at least one dataset.
 Of these, 64,343 (85.2\%) declare a single dataset, 5,066 (6.7\%) declare two datasets, and 1,637 (2.2\%) declare three datasets.
-The number of datasets also exhibits long-tail behavior, with one model declaring 287 distinct datasets.
-However, the vast majority of models declare no dataset, with 0 declared models as the average and first three quartiles, as shown in \Cref{fig:num_declared_datasets}.
+The number of datasets also exhibits long-tail behavior, with one model (\model{tasksource/deberta-base-long-nli}) declaring 287 distinct datasets.
+However, the vast majority of models declare no dataset, with 0 declared models as the average, minimum, and first three quartiles, while the maximum is 287 datasets.
 We observe that this low percentage of declared datasets is particularly notable since, by their nature, nearly all ML models on Hugging Face should have been trained on at least one dataset, even if that dataset is not publicly available.

-\Cref{tab:top_declared_datasets} describes the top-ten declared datasets.
-We observe no overlap with the top-ten most liked or downloaded datasets.
+\Cref{tab:top_declared_datasets} describes the top ten declared datasets.
+We observe no overlap with the ten most liked or downloaded datasets.
 This may be a consequence of the low declaration rate for datasets, a function of a dataset's age, or the fact that popular ``datasets'' uploaded to Hugging Face may not be intended for model training, as observed above.

 License declarations vary among the datasets.
-Half of the top-ten most declared datasets are made available under a license declared as ``other.''
-One example from Google appears under six distinct licenses, including the \license{Apache-2.0} license, several Creative Commons licenses, and an ``other'' license.
+Half of the ten most declared datasets are made available under a license declared as ``Other.''
+One example from Google appears under six distinct licenses, including the \license{apache-2.0} license, several Creative Commons licenses, and an \other license.
 While these are all listed in the dataset's metadata, the dataset card's field for licensing information simply says, ``More Information Needed,'' leaving it unclear as to how these licenses jointly apply to the dataset.
 This suggests that even very popular components can contain ambiguities that make the license compliance process more difficult.